• Skip to primary navigation

 • ½ cup salted peanuts

-• optional: make it a full meal by adding 12 oz diced cooked chicken
+• optional: make it a full meal by adding 12 ounces diced cooked chicken

 • 3 tablespoons olive oil